-Famous for things like Hollywood, New York, being an economic and military powerhouse, the United States is also home to some of the most remarkable natural wonders.
-If any, few countries can rival the USA in its diversity and variety of natural features that are guaranteed to impress anyone.
+Famous for things like Hollywood, New York City, and being an economic and military powerhouse, the United States is also home to some of the most remarkable natural wonders.
+If any, few countries can rival the USA in its diversity and natural features guaranteed to impress anyone.

 Some of the most beautiful and impressive natural wonders of the World are located in the USA.
-They include powerful waterfalls, unique deserts, high mountains, and volcanoes, but also canyons, lakes, and islands.
+They include powerful waterfalls, unique deserts, high mountains, volcanoes, canyons, lakes, and islands.
 In short, any natural and geographical wonders are located in the USA.

-In this post about the natural wonders in the USA, we will only include the 50 states, thus excluding Puerto Rico and all the other territories.
+In this post about the natural wonders of the USA, we will only include the 50 states, thus excluding Puerto Rico and all the other territories.
 So, let’s explore the great American outdoors.

 Natural Wonders in the USA – Utah